 CREATE Law and Percentage Tax

 The CREATE or Comprehensive Recovery and Tax Incentives for Enterprises is a law that seeks to assist businesses as a response to the pandemic with retroactive provisions and lower tax rates.

-One of the taxes that benefit from CREATE is the Percentage Tax which is submitted through Form 2551Q.
+One of the taxes that benefit from CREATE is the Percentage Tax submitted through Form 2551Q.
 From the usual 3% tax rate, taxpayers can now use the new 1% rate for their taxes.
-This tax rate is also retroactive meaning this can be applied to your previously filed taxes from July 2020.
+This tax rate is also retroactive, meaning this can be applied to your previously filed taxes from July 2020.

 However, this tax rate is only effective until June 30, 2023.
-After which, the percentage tax will default back again to 3%.
+After this period, the percentage tax will default back to 3%.

 How to Calculate Quarterly Percentage Tax?